 The collaboration and consultation of local housing and community service providers helped to form the Strategic Plan of the 5-Year Consolidated Plan.
 Contracts awarded from HUD funds must address one of the identified needs and the associated goals of the Consolidated Plan.
-Collier County recognizes the importance of public services for people with mental health and substance abuse needs, and the related importance of coordination between public and assisted housing providers and health, mental health, and service agencies and these organizations are invited to participate in the consultation process as well as apply for housing and community development grants.
+Collier County recognizes the importance of public services for people with mental health and substance abuse needs, and the related importance of coordination between public and assisted housing providers and health, mental health, and service agencies and these organizations are invited to participate in the consultation process as well as apply for housing and community develop grants.

-In addition to enhancing coordination through the use of HUD funds, Collier County encourages dialogue and collaboration between housing and service agencies through the SWFL Regional Coalition to End Homelessness, which serves as the lead agency for the County's Continuum of Care.
-The SWFL Regional Coalition to End Homelessness holds regular meetings in Naples, and members include more than 60 public and private agencies within the region.
+In addition to enhancing coordination through the use of HUD funds, Collier County encourages dialogue and collaboration between housing and service agencies through the Collier County Hunger & Homeless Coalition, which serves as the lead agency for the County's Continuum of Care.
+The Hunger & Homeless Coalition holds regular meetings in Naples, and members include more than 60 public and private agencies within the region.